-- You are expected to work in pairs and must maintain a record of your observations in either a digital or written form.
+You are expected to work in pairs and must maintain a record of your observations in

+- either a digital or written form.
 This includes all your observations, results, working, and answers to the lab questions.
 These records must be presented during assessment. - There are 3 checkpoints for each lab.
-After finishing each checkpoint, you must send a request for marking through a purpose-made MS Form (more details will be provided in the relevant lab documents).
-You will be able to see your position on the marking list through a live Excel sheet.
+After finishing each checkpoint, you must send a request for marking through a purpose-made MS Form (more details will be provided in the relevant lab documents including the new MS Teams Dashboard).
+You will be able to see your position on the Dashboard.
 When all prior students have been assessed, a lab demo will attend to you to assess your work.
-However, you should continue working towards the next checkpoint if the waiting list is long. - Your work will be assessed based on satisfying the task requirements (Req) and also on your understanding of the experiment (Und).
-The Req mark is worth 45% of the mark for each lab.
-The Und mark is also worth 45% of the mark for each lab.
+However, you should continue working towards the next checkpoint if the waiting list is long.
+The Dashboard will be used for requesting general query about the experiments as well. - Your work will be assessed based on satisfying the task requirements (Req) and also on your understanding of the experiment (Und).
+The Req mark is worth 40% of the mark for each lab (that is 1.6 marks per lab).
+The Und mark is worth 50% of the mark for each lab (that is 2 marks per lab).
 A variety of understanding questions will be asked which are related to the lab exercises and the experiment.
-You may also be asked about some of the Pre-lab questions and Pre-lab quiz as it is assumed that you have completed them before attending the lab. - o Please note that the Req mark is capped by the Und mark.
+You may also be asked about some of the Pre-lab questions and Pre-lab quiz as it is assumed that you have completed them before attending the lab. - Please note that the Req mark is capped by the Und mark.
 This means that if you cannot satisfactorily answer the understanding questions, particularly those from the Pre-labs, regardless of whether all of your results are correct, your Req mark will be reduced.
 Additionally, please be aware of the consequences of plagiarism and cheating as we will NOT tolerate any form of plagiarism.
 Repeated plagiarism will result in a mark of zero for the entire laboratory component of the course, and consequently fail mark for the course.

-• Post-lab quizzes
+3. Post-lab quizzes

 - You must attempt a short Post-lab quiz after your lab is finished.
 This serves as a reflection on your lab exercises.
-This set of Post-lab quizzes is a formative assessment. - o However, if you do NOT complete Post-lab quizzes, you will forfeit all of the marks from your Pre-lab quizzes.
+This set of Post-lab quizzes is a formative assessment. - However, if you do NOT complete Post-lab quizzes, you will forfeit all of the marks from your Pre-lab quizzes.
 You must answer 4 correct questions out of 5 (mostly) to have the quiz shown as completed. - You can complete each Post-lab quiz over the lab week until Sun 11pm without any penalty.
 However, it is highly recommended that you complete this Post-lab quiz a couple of hours or right after the lab with your lab partner.
 This is in fact encouraged.